Air Conditioning Regas

 starstarstarstarstar_half

-Let’s be honest, you can’t really get by in Australia without air conditioning (A/C).
+Let’s be honest, you can’t really get by in Australia without air conditioning.
 Be it in your home, your office or your car, A/C is indispensable.

-Keeping your A/C system in good working order is, therefore, pretty important.
+Keeping your car air conditioning system in good working order is considered to be pretty important.

-However, there are some ‘faults’ that are more likely than others, and an obvious suspect if your A/C is not working, or at least is very slow in cooling the vehicle cabin, will be the refrigerant, that is the ‘fuel’ to the A/C system.
+However, some faults are more likely than others, and an obvious suspect if your air conditioning is not working, or at least is very slow in cooling the vehicle cabin, will be the refrigerant, which is the fuel to the air conditioning system.

-If the refrigerant is low, then a re-gas will need to be performed – a job that should cost in the region of $100 at the low end of the price range but will cost more depending on the model and type of vehicle you drive.
+If the refrigerant is low, then an air con re gas will need to be performed – a job that would cost around $125 at the low end of the price range but can cost more depending on the model and type of vehicle you drive.

-The cooling capability of the A/C system is reduced.
+The cooling capability of the air conditioning system in your car is reduced.

 In other words, it takes longer to cool down the cabin and the air is not as cold as it should be.

-It is reckoned that around 10 per cent of the gas in a vehicle’s A/C system is lost annually even without a fault or leak.
+It is estimated that around 10 percent of the gas in a vehicle’s air conditioning system is lost annually even without a fault or leak.

 However, a leak in the system could also be responsible for the loss and this leak would need to be repaired.

-• The A/C system will be checked for pressure and level of refrigerant
+The air conditioning system will be checked for pressure and level of refrigerant

-• The refrigerant will be removed and recovered (it can be ‘cleaned’ for re-use)
+The compressor will also be checked.
+The refrigerant will be removed and recovered (it can be cleaned for reuse) before adding new refrigerant into the system.

-• A leak test will be carried out and the system checked to be working
+In addition, a leak test will be conducted, and the system will be checked to ensure it is functioning properly.

-• As mentioned above, fully-functioning or not, the A/C system will naturally lose refrigerant over time, so you cannot leave the A/C unchecked indefinitely.
-A re-gas will likely be needed every few years.
+As mentioned above, fully functioning or not, the air conditioning system will naturally lose refrigerant over time, so it’s best not to leave your car's air conditioning unchecked.
+A regas will likely be needed every few years.

-• Any small leak within the closed A/C system will mean it will fail to work properly.
-Damage can be caused in a number of ways – from debris thrown up from the road to general wear and tear – so it always pays to have a proper inspection carried out, even when only a re-gas may ultimately be required.
+Any small leak within the closed air conditioning system will mean it will fail to work properly.
+Damage can be caused in several ways – from debris thrown up from the road to general wear and tear – so it always pays to have a proper inspection carried out even when only a regas may be required.

 How important is a car air conditioning regas?

-This is a pretty important safety feature – you don’t want to be driving blind just because you didn’t get your A/C checked and maintained.
+This is a pretty important safety feature – you don’t want to be driving blind just because you didn’t get your air conditioning checked and maintained.